secinto/gatekeeper/docs/content/userguide/_index.md

 by enabling `--enable-logging` and `--verbose` options.
 Also you can use `request-id-header` and `enable-request-id` options, which will generate unique uuid and will inject in header supplied in `request-id-header` option.

+## Logs and GDPR

+You can enable/disable logging by specifying `--enable-logging` option.
+This will log all messages with info log level and higher.
+It will NOT log any personal sensitive information, like client IP or user email.
+When you would like to see debug messages you need to use `--verbose=true` option.

+**IMPORTANT**: debug messages WILL contain personal information, for easier debugging

 ## Metrics